lamps-wg/automation-keyusages/draft-ietf-lamps-automation-keyusages.md

    KeyPurposeId  ::=  OBJECT IDENTIFIER
 ~~~

 As described in {{RFC5280}}, the EKU extension may, at the option of the certificate issuer, be either critical or non-critical.
-The inclusion of KeyPurposeIds id-kp-configSigning, id-kp-trustanchorSigning, id-kp-updateSigning, and id-kp-safetyCommunication in a certificate indicates that the public key encoded in the certificate has been certified for the following usages:
+The inclusion of KeyPurposeIds id-kp-configSigning, id-kp-trustanchorconfigSigning, id-kp-updateSigning, and id-kp-safetyCommunication in a certificate indicates that the public key encoded in the certificate has been certified for the following usages:

 * id-kp-configSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML, or JSON).
 Configuration files are used to configure hardware or software.

-* id-kp-trustanchorSigning
+* id-kp-trustanchorconfigSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML, or JSON).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorconfigSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML, or JSON).
 > Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.

 * id-kp-updateSigning